acomagu/parsefish/README.md

 # parsefish

-Parser for Fish shell script written in Go.
+The Fish shell parser written in Go.

 ## Description